 Step 2: Choose a Species

-Once you are sure that draft animals are a good fit for your farm, you will need to decide what type of draft animal you want.
+Once you are sure that draft animals are a good fit for your farm, decide what type of draft animal you want.
 Oxen, horses, and mules are the traditional draft animals in the United States, although donkeys are also common.
 Unconventional draft animals include goats, sheep, llamas, alpacas, and dogs.
 Each species has its own pros and cons.
 For instance, oxen have a great deal of endurance, but move slowly and do not tolerate heat and humidity well.
 Horses are faster but more delicate.
 Mules excel at taking care of themselves—which is both an advantage and a disadvantage!

 Read more: Which Draft Animal is Right for You? »